 ESPN analyst says OT Mike McGlinchey 'best fit' for Bears in FA

-ESPN analyst says OT Mike McGlinchey 'best fit' for Bears originally appeared on NBC Sports Chicago
+ESPN analyst says 49ers' McGlinchey 'best fit' for Bears originally appeared on NBC Sports Bayarea

 The Bears have a long grocery list they need to attend to this offseason.
 Their roster is riddled with inconsistency and one of the major underlines on that list should be the offensive line.